GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

    > Although it's technically possible to do a gHack individually, we think that running those as teams provides the most value as the challenges require a diverse set of skills so that people can also learn from each other.
 Make sure that during the event every participant gets to *drive* at least once.
 1. Every team will be **accompanied by a coach** during the event
    > Sometimes teams might struggle to find the right solution; at those moments it's quite important to have someone who's done it before to give some hints, not the solution, but a direction, to prevent people from getting frustrated.

-## TL;DR: A Quick Outline of Authoring a New gHack
-x
-x
-x
-x

 ## Getting Started